hnthap/barebonesim/README.en.md

 - Current file's absolute path is displayed below the Code area ("Thanh hiển thị địa chỉ").

-#### Soạn thảo
+#### Code

-Code can be written directly in the Code area, or can be openned from file by clicking on `🗁` in Toolbar.
-After writing code, save it by clicking on `💾` in Toolbar.
+Code can be written directly in the Code area.
+Click on `🗁` in Toolbar to open a file.
+Save the code by clicking on `💾` in Toolbar.

-Trong quá trình soạn thảo, có thể kiểm tra lỗi và "làm đẹp" code bằng cách nhấn vào `❀` (biểu tượng bông hoa) trên thanh công cụ.

-#### Sử dụng code có sẵn

-Để tiết kiệm thời gian soạn thảo, có thể sử dụng các đoạn code có sẵn giúp thực hiện các phép tính cơ bản (cộng, trừ, nhân, chia, gán giá trị, so sánh, chuyển từ không thành khác không và ngược lại, đổi dấu).

-#### Đặt giá trị ban đầu cho biến

-Sử dụng cửa sổ Input (bên trái cửa sổ soạn thảo), ta có thể gán giá trị ban đầu cho một số biến.

-- Để thêm biến, chọn `[+]`.
-Trong cửa sổ vừa hiện ra, nhập tên biến và giá trị ban đầu của nó rồi chọn OK.

-- Để thay đổi giá trị của biến, chọn `[✎]`.
-Chọn biến cần chỉnh sửa, chọn OK rồi nhập giá trị mới, chọn OK.

-- Để xóa một biến khỏi danh sách, chọn `[-]`.
-Chọn biến cần xóa và chọn OK.

-Đây là giá trị ban đầu của các biến trước khi code được thực thi.

-> Ngoài ra, các biến này có thể được thêm từ file CSV.
-Nhấn nút ` From CSV `
-> và chọn file cần tìm.
-File CSV tuân theo
-> [RFC 4180](https://www.ietf.org/rfc/rfc4180.txt) và *không chứa dòng
-> header*.
+While coding, check for errors and "beautify" code by clicking on `❀` (the flower icon) in Toolbar.

+#### Use snippets

+To save your coding time, use existing snippets that perform basic operations (addtion, subtraction, multiplication, division, comparison, Boolean toggle, changing a variable's sign).

+#### Assign starting values for variables

+Using Input window (on the left of the Code area), you can assign starting values for some variables.

+- To add new variable, select `[+]` (the plus sign).
+Enter the variable's name and value and select OK.

+- To change the value of a variable, select `[✎]` (the pencil icon).
+Choose the variable to change, select OK and enter its new value, select OK.

+- To remove a variable from the list, select `[-]` (the minus sign).
+Choose the variable to remove and select OK.

+These are starting values of variables before the code is executed.

+> Alternatively, these variables can be added from a CSV file.
+Click on ` From CSV ` button and choose the file.
+CSV file follows [RFC 4180](https://www.ietf.org/rfc/rfc4180.txt) and *does NOT contain the header row*.
 >
-> Một ví dụ về file CSV hợp lệ :
+> An example for a valid CSV file :
 >
 > ```csv
 > X,12